 Plant height: 1- 2 1⁄2ft

 Culinary: pairs well with meats, egg dishes, stuffing, potatoes, rice, beans, and tomatoes.

 Medicinal: infuse as a tea and gargle to help with mouth ulcers.

 Culinary: add to stocks, meats, marinades, sauces, and soups

 Household: mix with castile soap, white vinegar, and water to make a household disinfectant cleaner, glass cleaners, or bathroom scrub

 Medicinal: infuse as a tea to soothe a cough or sore throat, and soothes sore muscles

 I invite you to grab a little earth of your own and start an herb garden.
-Herbs offer not only a kaleidoscope of beauty but an arsenal of weapons to fight off illnesses and a basketful of flavors to fill your larder.
+Herbs offer not only a kaleidoscope of beauty but an arsenal of weapons to fight off illnesses and a basketful of flavors to fill your room.

 These are some of my favorite resources for herbs.
-Enjoy your harvest year round by using herbs in the kitchen, the medicine cabinet, and your make-up bag.
+Enjoy your harvest year-round by using herbs in the kitchen, the medicine cabinet, and your make-up bag.